Metformin: Lactic acidosis

+Because of concerns about potential lactic acidosis, as of 2026 the US Food and Drug Administration (FDA) recommends avoiding the use of metformin in more severe chronic kidney disease, below the eGFR cutoff of 30 mL/minute/1.73 m^{2}.

+Lactate uptake by the liver is diminished with metformin use because lactate is a substrate for hepatic gluconeogenesis, a process that metformin inhibits.
+In healthy individuals, this slight excess is cleared by other mechanisms (including uptake by unimpaired kidneys), and no significant elevation in blood levels of lactate occurs.
+However, when kidney function is severely impaired, clearance of metformin and lactate is reduced, increasing levels of both, and possibly causing lactic acid buildup.
+Because metformin decreases liver uptake of lactate, metformin is also contraindicated in any other condition that may precipitate lactic acidosis; including alcoholism (due to depletion of NAD+ stores), heart failure, and respiratory disease (due to inadequate tissue oxygenation); the most common cause is kidney disease.

+In people with mild to moderate chronic kidney disease, metformin is generally safe, although a proportional reduction of metformin dose is recommended, according to severity of estimated glomerular filtration rate (eGFR) and with periodic reassessment of kidney function, (e.g., periodic plasma creatinine measurement).

 Lactic acidosis rarely occurs with metformin exposure during routine medical care.
 Rates of metformin-associated lactic acidosis are about nine per 100,000 persons/year, which is similar to the background rate of lactic acidosis in the general population.
-A systematic review concluded no data exists to definitively link metformin to lactic acidosis.
+Systematic reviews from 2003 and 2022 concluded no data exists to definitively link metformin to lactic acidosis.

-Metformin is generally safe in people with mild to moderate chronic kidney disease, with a proportional reduction of metformin dose according to severity of estimated glomerular filtration rate (eGFR) and with periodic assessment of kidney function, (e.g., periodic plasma creatinine measurement).
-The US Food and Drug Administration (FDA) recommends avoiding the use of metformin in more severe chronic kidney disease, below the eGFR cutoff of 30 mL/minute/1.73 m^{2}.
-Lactate uptake by the liver is diminished with metformin use because lactate is a substrate for hepatic gluconeogenesis, a process that metformin inhibits.
-In healthy individuals, this slight excess is cleared by other mechanisms (including uptake by unimpaired kidneys), and no significant elevation in blood levels of lactate occurs.
-Given severely impaired kidney function, clearance of metformin and lactate is reduced, increasing levels of both, and possibly causing lactic acid buildup.
-Because metformin decreases liver uptake of lactate, any condition that may precipitate lactic acidosis is a contraindication.
-Common causes include alcoholism (due to depletion of NAD+ stores), heart failure, and respiratory disease (due to inadequate tissue oxygenation); the most common cause is kidney disease.

 Metformin-associated lactate production may also take place in the large intestine, which could potentially contribute to lactic acidosis in those with risk factors.
 The clinical significance of this is unknown, though, and the risk of metformin-associated lactic acidosis is most commonly attributed to decreased hepatic uptake rather than increased intestinal production.